 All coursework taken for major requirements must have a grade of C- or better in order to be counted toward the major requirements.
-Additionally, a grade of C- or better must be earned in CMCI 1040, which is required of incoming first-year CMDI students, or in CMCI 2030, which is required of all transfer students from other universities.
-Students admitted through the Intra-University Transfer (IUT) process to CMDI are not required to and will not receive credit for CMDI 1040/2030.
+Additionally, a grade of C- or better must be earned in CMCI 1040, which is required of incoming first-year CMCI students, or in CMCI 2030, which is required of all transfer students from other universities.